-Can I sue if I was hurt when riding on the pavement?
+Can I claim if I was injured when cycling on the pavement?

-Fifty-three years later the Local Government Act 1888 declared that bicycles fell within the ?carriages' bracket and were therefore subject to the Highways Act.
+53 years later the Local Government Act 1888 declared that bicycles fell within the ‘carriages' bracket and were therefore subject to the Highways Act.

-Currently then it is against the law to ride on pavements in England and Wales.
-Those guilty of breaking this law could face a fixed penalty of £50 issued by the police or a maximum fine of £500 imposed by a Court.
+It is, therefore, against the law to ride a bicycle on pavements in England and Wales.
+If found guilty of breaking this law, you could face a fixed penalty of £50 issued by the police, or a maximum fine of £500 imposed by a court.

 The dangers of cycling on the pavement